matusnovak/rpi-opengl-without-x/README.md

 **What do I need?**

-You need a GCC compiler and EGL and GLES library.
+You need a GCC compiler, EGL, and GLES libraries.
 If you are using the latest Raspbian distro, all those are already located on the image, no extra `apt-get` needed.
-You can check if you have the gcc installed by executing `gcc --version`.
-You can also check if GLES and EGL are installed by executing `ls /opt/vc/lib` which should list `libbrcmEGL.so` and `libbrcmGLESv2.so`.
+You can check if you have the GCC installed by executing `gcc --version`.
+You can also check if the GLES and EGL are installed by executing `ls /opt/vc/lib` which should list `libbrcmEGL.so` and `libbrcmGLESv2.so`.
 They are all already included in the Jessie/Stretch/Buster Raspbian!
-If you don't have `libbrcmEGL.so`, then you might have `libEGL.so` in the same folder.
+If you don't have `libbrcmEGL.so`, you will have to use the `libEGL.so` instead, which is located in the same folder.

 **The problem of mesa apt package**

-The following packages `mesa-common-dev` and `mesa-utils` **do NOT work** and instead they may break EGL on your operating system.
-The libraries installed through any of the `mesa` packages will install incompatible version of the EGL, most likely into `/lib/arm-linux-gnueabihf` folder.
+The following packages `mesa-common-dev` and `mesa-utils` **do NOT work** and instead they may break EGL on your OS.
+The libraries installed through any of the `mesa` packages will install incompatible version of the EGL, most likely into the `/lib/arm-linux-gnueabihf` folder.
 Don't use these!
 Use the ones provided by the official Raspbian OS image in the `/opt/vc/lib` folder!

-**How to I try it?**
+**How do I try it?**

 Copy or download the `triangle.c` file onto your Raspberry Pi.
-Using any terminal, write the following commands to compile the source file:
+Use the following commands to compile the source file:

 ```
 gcc -c triangle.c -o triangle.o -I/opt/vc/include